Sylvan Hills High School: Baseball

 The Bears baseball team has been to thirteen state championship games, winning the state title eight times, including 1965, 1974 (statewide); 1978, 1981 (Class AAA), 2003 (Class AAAA), 2005 (Class AAAAA), 2008 (Class 6A), and 2018 (Class 5A).
 In 1978, Kevin McReynolds led the Bears to the Class AAA state baseball championship and was named Arkansas Baseball Player of the Year.

 Located adjacent to the high school campus and leveraged by the school is the Kevin McReynolds Sports Complex, named after a major league baseball player who attended Sylvan Hills High School, is a 180 acre park featuring seven baseball fields, five softball fields, a soccer field, three concession stands, playgrounds, pavilions, and covered bleachers.

 Track and field

 Since 2007, Jeff Henderson maintains the state high school decathlon record in the 100 meter dash with his 10.84 second run.
+In 2024, junior Josiah Rainey won 1st place at the Arkansas Class 5A State Championships in the 100 and 200 meter dash.
+He followed those performances and shattered the previous state record (10.50 seconds) in the 100 meter dash with a time of 10.46 seconds, and also won the 200 meter dash at the 2024 Arkansas Meet of Champions.

+The girls track and field teams are a 7-time champion garnering indoor and outdoor championships in 2003, 2004, 2017, 2018, 2019 (outdoor), 2019 (indoor), and 2022 (indoor).

 Competitive cheer

 Since the school has opened, Sylvan Hills cheerleading and dance teams have been supporting interscholastic teams.
 Since the 1999–2000 school year, Sylvan Hills has been producing competitive cheer teams against state and national competition and becoming the National Cheerleaders Association (NCA) National Cheerleading Champion (Super Large Varsity).

 Tragedy struck the school and the community on March 18, 2004, as three Sylvan Hills cheerleaders were involved in a fatal automobile accident that took their lives at the intersection of Arkansas Highway 89 and Arkansas Highway 5 near Cabot.
 That same year for 2004–05, Sylvan Hills won the National Cheerleading Champion (Super Large Varsity) division at the American Spirit Championships (ASC).
 A 3 Cheerleaders Memorial Scholarship has been created to honor their memories.

 In 2005–06, the competitive cheer team won the national title sponsored by the World Cheerleading Association (WCA) and its second NCA National Cheerleading Champion (Super Large Varsity) title.
 In 2009–10, the cheer squad won the Class 5A state cheer championship title.